PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_Dental_Health_Professional_Shortage_Areas/README.md

 ## Converted Data Structure

 No modifications were made to the original HRSA files listed above.
-There were imported as-is into Tableau.
+These were imported as-is into Tableau.

 ## Decisions & Tableau Dashboards

+The presentation is located on [Tableau Public](https://public.tableau.com/profile/association.of.state.territorial.dental.directors#!/vizhome/HRSADentalHealthProfessionalShortageAreas_16091923631950/Orientation).

-DHPSAs are most often used in regular conversation to describe a location's status: either being a DHPSA or not being a DHPSA.
+In practice, DHPSAs are most often used to describe a geographiy's status: either being a DHPSA or not being a DHPSA.
 But there are so many deeper data points contained in the DHPSA files that can be useful, including the following measures:

 * Population to dental provider ratio
 * Total dental FTEs